Kiln Cottage, St Austell

 Heat pump systems can be a bit daunting at first, but I found an installer with the required experience and willing to work with me on the design to meet our needs, and Kensa helped by providing any information requested.

-Mr Scott’s installer, Ecodragon South West, utilised Kensa’s MCS Umbrella service to deliver an RHI eligible scheme that makes use of the stream water as the primary source of heat for his Kensa ground source heat pump.
+Mr Scott’s installer, Ecodragon South West, utilised Kensa’s MCS Umbrella service to deliver an RHI eligible scheme (this scheme has now closed) that makes use of the stream water as the primary source of heat for his Kensa ground source heat pump.
 Using an open loop design the stream is partially diverted into a well, where the liquid is then passed through a plate heat exchanger, which extracts the heat from the water and feeds this heat into the ground source heat pump, with the cold stream water then discharged back into the stream.

 Kensa’s Technical Sales Support & Commissioning Engineer, Darren Veal, provides specialist insight into the technical steps taken to use a slow flowing stream as a heat source for a Kensa heat pump: